Ethical standards

 An integrated management system (IMS) brings together several management systems in a uniform structure.
 This has the advantage that requirements from different areas can be bundled and synergies can be utilized.
 At Kurtz Ersa, this applies specifically to quality management (ISO 9001), environmental protection management (ISO 14001), occupational health and safety management (ISO 45001) and energy management (ISO 50001).

 Our company processes have been becoming increasingly international and complex for years.
 In particular, their number, interfaces and effects are constantly increasing.
 For this reason, the majority of all workplaces are to be integrated via a standardized IMS - across the Group and regardless of national borders.
-By the end of 2026, we aim to have more than 90 percent of all global workplaces certified in accordance with ISO 14001, ISO 45001 and ISO 50001.
+By the end of 2026, we aim to have more than 90% of all global workplaces certified in accordance with ISO 14001, ISO 45001 and ISO 50001.
 The only exceptions to this are very small, international sales locations.

 Compliance Management